 - 1. Appropriate general hygiene measures should be followed prior to clinical.
 These measures include bathing/showering and use of effective deodorant and antiperspirant.
-You also need to make sure that you watch the spices you ingest as well.
+You need to make sure that you watch the spices you ingest, as well.
 These spices can come out of your pores and make a patient feel sick.
 Students should not use or wear any strong scented soap or lotions.
 Remember sick patients do not always feel favorable towards what you may think smells good as they may be very sensitive to smells. - 2.
-Students must not smell from smoking or vaping.
-If you smoke or vape you need to make sure that your hair and uniform do not retain these smells.
-You also may not smoke or vape while in uniform at the clinical facilities. - 3.
+Students must not smell from smoking or vaping. - 3.
 Make-up is to be used in moderation and should be becoming of a nursing professional.
 No perfumes or cologne may be worn at all.
 False eyelashes are permitted if the lashes appear natural (i.e., mid-length) and have good adhesion. - 4.
 Hair must be pulled back neatly (no messy buns) and secured off the collar.
-Ponytails should be secured up of the collar while in the clinical setting, the Sim Lab, or in the skills lab.
+Ponytails should be secured up off the collar while in the clinical setting, the Sim Lab, or in the skills lab.
 Hair ornaments for containment (bands, clips, etc.) must blend with the student's hair color.
 The hair color must be of a natural color (brown, black, red, blonde), there should not be any harsh or bold hair coloring.
-Hair should be secured off face with bobby pins so there is not loose hair and there should not be a loose ponytail hanging past collar.
+Hair should be secured off the face with bobby pins so there is not loose hair and there should not be a loose ponytail hanging past the collar.
 Males should be clean-shaven or have a neatly trimmed beard or moustache.
-The beard shall be no longer than 1⁄2 inch and needs to be trimmed and look neat and well groomed.
+The beard shall be no longer than 1⁄2 inch and needs to be trimmed and look neat and well-groomed.
 Male hair must not touch the collar.
-Hair can be secured with a bun or a ponytail holder and/or bobby pins the same color as hair and should not be touching collar or in eyes. - 5.
+Hair can be secured with a bun or a ponytail holder and/or bobby pins the same color as hair and should not be touching collar or in the eyes. - 5.
 Plain wedding bands may be worn.
 Rings can harbor microorganisms and can tear skin.
 No rings with gemstones to be worn in the skills or sim lab or in any type of clinical setting. - 6.
-Earrings should be small (studs-1 per ear), not dangling.
+Earrings should be small (studs: 1 per ear), not dangling.
 Pediatric and confused clients can tear off earrings.
-Hoop earrings can be caught by stethoscope and tear the ear lobe.
-Solid skin colored ear plugs allowed.
-No rings or jewelry will be worn in other conspicuous areas of the face or body (i.e., nose, lips, cheeks, forehead, tongue, eyebrow(s), etc.).
-Tongue piercings must be transparent stud or plub and not interfere with clear speech.
+Hoop earrings can be caught by stethoscope and tear the earlobe.
+Solid skin colored ear plugs are allowed.
+No rings or jewelry will be worn in other conspicuous areas of the face or body (i.e., nose lips, cheeks, forehead, tongue, eyebrow(s), etc.).
+Tongue piercings must be transparent stud or plug and not interfere with clear speech.
 If you have gauges or nose piercings, then a clear spacer may only be worn. - 7.
-Fingernails short, neat, and clean (not visible over tip of finger from palmer view).
-Long unkept nails can tear skin and introduce pathogens.
-No artificial nails of any sort, gel polish, tips, solar/acrylic nails, inked or dipped powdered, polished nails, and no beading or gems are allowed.
-If you are wearing this in the lab, sim lab or clinical setting you may be given an absence and you may be sent home for the day which may result in a zero. - 8.
-Tattoos that are visible outside uniform must be covered while in clinical, either with makeup such as Dermablend, an adhesive bandage, or a scrub jacket (exception is tattoos on hands).
-Sleeves are optional (must be tan in color).
-Coverage, sleeves, and scrub jackets may be removed during patient care.
-Sleeves and jackets must be kept clean and washed.
+Fingernails short, neat, and clean (not visible over tip of finger from palm view).
+Long, unkempt nails can tear skin and introduce pathogens.
+No artificial nails of any sort: gel polish, tips, solar/acrylic nails, inked or dip powdered, polished nails, and no beading or gems are allowed.
+If you are wearing this in the lab, sim lab or clinical setting, you may be given an absence and you may be sent home for the day which may result in a zero. - 8.
+Tattoos that are visible outside uniform must be covered while in clinical, either with makeup, such as Dermablend, an adhesive bandage, or a scrub jacket (exception is tattoos on hands).

-Any non-compliance with the dress code and general appearance regulations may result in be sent home and accruing an absence for the day.
+Any non-compliance with the dress code and general appearance regulations may result in being sent home and accruing an absence for the day.

-General Clinical Guidelines:
+General Clinical Guidelines